ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### ISISICP writes a corrupted journal file

-THe symptom is that `C:\data\journal_<cycle_number>.xml` will not be valid xml, it will be truncated at some point.
+The symptom is that `C:\data\journal_<cycle_number>.xml` will not be valid xml, it will be truncated at some point.
 We believe this happens when there are too many blocks set to log into the journal in a particular configuration.

 After switching back to a configuration with fewer blocks, the journal file can be (carefully!) manually edited to remove the corrupt entry.
 Once this is done, runs should go back into the journal as normal (however, runs done while in the configuration with too many blocks will be lost from the journal).